danielg0/fyp/report.md

 ### Benchmark Selection

 In order to calculate the error of the IPC estimates our techniques produce, we will need to perform a full cycle-accurate simulation of the benchmark programs we test.
 Given the limited time available to complete this project, we have therefore chosen to evaluate our approach using one of the shorter benchmarks from the SPEC CPU 2017 benchmark suite [@speccpu2017], `x264`.
 We are executing `x264` on its test workload to further reduce execution time - this means we cannot compare our metrics to previous reseach, but does not affect the validity of our claims significantly as we are measuring our ability to identify performant configurations of a program, not to optimise the program to enable more performant configurations.
 To supplement `x264`, we have also chosen a benchmark from the CoreMark-PRO suite [@coremarkpro], `zip`.
-The CoreMark-PRO suite is considerably smaller than SPEC CPU, so we have chosen this benchmark as it is the largest in the suite - each other benchmark in CoreMark-PRO is too short to be profiled meaningfully. \todo{give numbers on this}.
+The CoreMark-PRO suite is considerably smaller than SPEC CPU, so we have chosen this benchmark as it is the largest in the suite - each other benchmark in CoreMark-PRO is too short to be profiled meaningfully.

 ### Random Checkpoints